-On our last road trip through France, we visited the beautiful city of Strasbourg.
-Capital of the Alsace, university city, headquarters of the European Parliament and World Heritage Site by UNESCO.
+Strasbourg is a beautiful city, the Alsace region’s capital, the headquarters of the European Parliament, and a World Heritage Site by UNESCO.
 Undoubtedly, an essential visit on your trip through the Alsace.

 Strasbourg is a city that surprised us very much.
-Honestly, we hadn’t sought much information about the city and spent less time than it deserved.
+Honestly, we hadn’t much information about the city and spent less time than Strasbourg deserved.

-We took a tour of the area of the Strasbourg Cathedral, and realized that we had saved very little time for this city.
+We took a tour of the Strasbourg Cathedral area and realized we had saved little time for this city.

 At 18.00 we had to be in Colmar to receive the keys to our accommodation.
-It’s an hour’s by car, so at 5 pm we went to Colmar, but as Strasbourg we were loving it so much, after collecting the keys in Colmar we came back.
+It’s an hour by car, so at 5 pm we went to Colmar, but we loved Strasbourg so much that we returned after collecting the keys in Colmar.

 A bit of Strasbourg history

-Our trip to Strasbourg and the Alsace was at Easter, so the weather did not accompany us much.
-And after our round trip from Colmar, we arrived in Strasbourg at about 7pm.
+Our trip to Strasbourg and the Alsace was during Easter, so the weather did not accompany us much.
+And after our round trip from Colmar, we arrived in Strasbourg at about 7 pm.

-I tell you in this post our visit to Strasbourg and all that this beautiful city has to offer.
-Most of the photos are nocturnal, we were here until midnight.
-I recommend you also do the free tour, it is very good and serves to know that you want to know a little more in depth and that you do not.
+Most of the photos are nocturnal since we were here until midnight.
+I recommend you also do the free walking tour, it is excellent and will help you decide if you want to continue a more in-depth visit to the city or not.

-The cathedral square is the heart of the old part of Strasbourg.
-It is surrounded by old houses and dominated by its impressive Notre-Dame Cathedral.
+Cathedral square is the heart of the old part of Strasbourg.
+It is surrounded by old houses and dominated by its impressive Notre Dame Cathedral.

-Notre-Dame Cathedral is one of the most impressive cathedrals I’ve ever seen.
-I don’t know if it’s because of its surroundings or its architecture, but it has a breath-taking facade.
+Notre Dame Cathedral is one of the most impressive cathedrals I’ve ever seen.
+I don’t know if it’s because of its surroundings or architecture, but it has a breathtaking facade.

-The Strasbourg Cathedral is Gothic style.
-It began to be built on an earlier Romanesque building, in 1176.
-Between 1240 and 1275 the different parts were built, and between 1284 and 1300 Erwin von Steinbach built the facade.
+The Strasbourg Cathedral is in Gothic style.
+It began to be built on an earlier Romanesque building in 1176.
+Between 1240 and 1275, the different parts were built, and between 1284 and 1300, Erwin von Steinbach built the facade.

 From here, the works progressed very slowly and were not completed until 1778.